-That’s when the city unveils its first walk of fame honouring ten inspirational people who were either born in Derby or have strong connections to the city.
+That’s when the city unveils its first Made in Derby walk honouring ten inspirational people who were either born in Derby or have strong connections to the city.

 Named ‘Made in Derby’, eight stars, honouring ten people, will be embedded in Exchange Street and Albion Street.
 Two stars will each honour two individuals because of the joint nature of their work.
 Each plaque will have a feature allowing Smart Phone users to access more information about the individuals and their achievements.